Ed Ingram: College career

-Ingram played guard for the LSU Tigers.
+Ingram played guard for the LSU Tigers of Louisiana State University.

 Professional career

+Minnesota Vikings

-Ingram was drafted by the Minnesota Vikings with the 59th pick in the second round of the 2022 NFL Draft.
+Ingram was drafted by the Minnesota Vikings with the 59th pick in the second round of the 2022 NFL draft.
+As a rookie, he appeared in and started all 17 games.

+Houston Texans

+On March 13, 2025, Ingram was traded to the Houston Texans for a 2026 sixth-round pick.

 Personal life

 In August 2018, Ingram was arrested on two counts of aggravated sexual assault of a minor, stemming from events that occurred 2015.
 After charges were dismissed in September 2019, Ingram was reinstated to the team from his indefinite suspension.